AvinashKant/avinashkant.github.io/README.md

 ### Nice to meet you! 👋

-I have more than 4 years of IT industry experience in PHP, Python, and Node .js Development.
+5+ years of experience developing web applications using PHP, Python, and Node.js.

-I have knowledge of several frameworks like Expressjs, Laraval, Vue.js, and CodeIgniter.
-I have a passion for computer applications and currently learning machine learning algorithms and techniques.
-I am a conscientious person who works hard and pays attention to detail.
+Proficient in frameworks such as Express.js, Laravel, Vue.js, ReactJs.
+Actively expanding knowledge in Machine Learning algorithms and techniques.
+Highly motivated developer with a strong work ethic and meticulous attention to detail.
+Adaptable and quick learner with a collaborative spirit.

 I'm flexible, quick to pick up new skills, and eager to learn from others.